What is a Degree Apprenticeship?

 Read more of our reviews, written by previous apprentices.

 Every programme is different.
-However, most employers look for three A Levels between A*-C for their degree apprenticeships.
+However, most employers look for three A-Levels between A*-C for their degree apprenticeships.
+Most will also ask for a certain number of UCAS points.

 No A-Levels?
 That’s okay!
 Some employers accept candidates without A-Levels, especially if you’ve completed advanced or higher apprenticeships.